ParkerrDev/dotfiles/README.md

 # dotfiles
-My personal dotfiles, free to the public in case someone likes my setup!
+My personal dotfiles, free to the public in case anyone likes my setup!